Skip to content

 This post may contain affiliate or referral links.
 Please read the Affiliate Disclosure for more information.

-Materials used in the Macaron Crochet Pattern
+Materials Used In The Macaron Crochet Pattern

 • Cotton yarn.
 I used Schachenmayr Catania Originals.
 This yarn is Sport weight / Fine (2), 100% cotton, 125 meters (137 yds), 50 grams (1.75 oz).
 You can use any color for the macaron shell, and white for the cream.
 If you’re searching for substitutes, consider using the Yarn Substitution Tool.
 It can help you find yarns with comparable qualities.